Agat-7. Project concept.

-Lets discuss the concept of the replica of Agat-7 computer.
+Let’s discuss the concept of the replica of the Agat-7 computer.
 This version is not final and can be (and most likely will be) adjusted.
 As usual, all your ideas are welcome!

-A Bulgarian 6502 clone CM630 will be used as CPU in the project.
-But it can be changed to any other 6502 clone because it has exactly the same pins.
-I am aware that there are some 6502 compartible “soft-processors”.
-I even did a trial of some of those in the real project instead of the “real” one.
-But all of them were not 100% compatible with the original 6502 by undocumented commands and cycle times.
+The project will use a Bulgarian 6502 clone CM630 as a CPU.
+But it can be changed to any other 6502 clones because it has the same pins.
+I am aware that there are some 6502 compatible “soft processors”.
+I even trialled some of those in the project instead of the “real” one.
+But they were not 100% compatible with the original 6502 by undocumented commands and cycle times.
 It can affect compatibility with some programs.

 CPU frequency on Agat-7 is 1,021MHz.
 The replica will use 1.016MHz frequency because it is easier to achieve.
-It is only by 0.5% less than original and is insignificant.
+It is only 0.5% less than the original and is insignificant.

 All ROMs will be allocated in FPGA because of their small size.
-It will include “System Monitor”, two charsets and ROMs for floppy-drives and serial-parallel interface.
-It will decrease the chips quantity on the board.
+It will include a “System Monitor”, two charsets and ROMs for floppy drives and a serial-parallel interface.
+It will decrease the quantity of the chips on the board.

-RAM will be done on one SRAM (10ns) chip with 128K х 16 size (128K of 16-bit words), which by fact is 256 Kbytes.
-All 96Kbytes of RAM and 48Kbytes of “Cell 121” RAM will be allcoted in it.
-The first 8 bits of 16-bit word are used for even addresses of RAM and the rest for odd addresses.
-Such allocation is very convenient to use by videocontroller, because it can read 2 bytes in one step (please, see Video section below for details).
+RAM will be done on one SRAM (10ns) chip with 128K х 16 sizes (128K of 16-bit words), 256 Kbytes.
+All 96Kbytes of RAM and 48Kbytes of “Cell 121” RAM will be allocated.
+The first 8 bits of the 16-bit word are used for even addresses of RAM and the rest for odd addresses.
+Such allocation is very convenient to use by a video controller because it can read 2 bytes in one step (please, see the Video section below for details).

 96K RAM will be connected as 32K of the main system memory, 32K of extended RAM in slot 4 and 32K of ROM emulation card in slot 2.

 There will be RCA, S-Video and VGA video outputs in the replica.
-The output can be chosen by a switch.
-VGA output will use 1024 х 768 х 65Hz mode as the most suitable for Agat-7 grafics modes.
+A switch can choose the output.
+VGA output will use 1024 х 768 х 65Hz modes as the most suitable Agat-7 graphics mode.
 For instance, each dot of 256х256 mode can be displayed on VGA display as a block of 4 pixels in a row in 3 rows (256х4=1024, 256х3=768).
-But it requires to read video RAM with much higher speed than in the original computer and it can be done only during the CPU half-cycle when it doesn’t use buses.
-To achieve it 10ns and 16-bit SRAM memory is used, which allows to read 2 bytes of RAM at one step and do enouth of such steps during the CPU half-cycle to fill a buffer with enough data to display until the next CPU half-cycle.
+But it requires reading video RAM at a much higher speed than in the original computer, and it can be done only during the CPU half-cycle when it doesn’t use buses.
+To achieve it, 10ns and 16-bit SRAM memory are used, which allows to read 2 bytes of RAM at one step and do enough of such steps during the CPU half-cycle to fill a buffer with enough data to display until the next CPU half-cycle.

 VGA output will be the main.
-TV outputs will be build with AD725 chip.
+TV outputs will be built with an AD725 chip.

-“Cell 121”, that allows to launch Apple-][ programs on the computer in its grafic modes, will be created in FPGA as well.
+“Cell 121”, which allows launching Apple-][ programs on the computer in its graphic modes, will also be created in FPGA.

-Initially, Agat-7 computer was manufactured with a charset that contained only capital letters, but further it was replaced with the full charset.
-For compatibility, both charsets will be used in the replica with the optin to switch between them at any time with a toggle switch.
+Initially, the Agat-7 computer was manufactured with a charset containing only capital letters, but it was replaced with the full charset.
+For compatibility, both charsets will be used in the replica with the option to switch between them at any time with a toggle switch.

-A speaker will be used for sound output with the similar schematic as in the original computer with some changes (for instance, a Darlington transistor will be replaced with a MOSFET).
+A speaker will be used for sound output with a similar schematic as in the original computer with some changes (for instance, a Darlington transistor will be replaced with a MOSFET).

-Most likely the schematic from the original computer will be used as well, because of its simplicity.
-But some test are required to make sure that it is reliable enough.
-As an alternitive I2S encoder/decoder chip can be used.
+Most likely, the schematic from the original computer will also be used because of its simplicity.
+But some tests are required to ensure it is reliable enough as an alternative I2S encoder/decoder chip can be used.

 The computer will have two keyboard sockets.
-One for usual PS/2 keyboard and another for original keyboard.
+One for the usual PS/2 keyboard and another for the original keyboard.
 There will be a switch to choose the source.

-Also, an analog of the original keyboard will be built for those, who want better experience but don’t have an original keyboard.
+Also, an analog of the original keyboard will be built for those who want a better experience but don’t have an original keyboard.
 An ATTiny microcontroller will be used for it.

 140K floppy drive.

-There is no intention to use real floppy-drive in the replica.
-Instead of it 140K floppy drive in slot 3 will be emulated with ATMega644 microcontroller.
+There is no intention to use a real floppy drive in the replica.
+Instead, the 140K floppy drive in slot 3 will be emulated with an ATMega644 microcontroller.
 It can be switched off.
-LCD alphanumeric 20×4 display will be used to choose a disk image from SD card with FAT32 file system.
-It will emulate a floppy-disk drive using the image.
+LCD alphanumeric 20×4 display will be used to choose a disk image from an SD card with the FAT32 file system.
+It will emulate a floppy disk drive using the image.
 It will be possible to write and read from the image.
 Disk image format needs to be 227.5 Kbytes .nib format.
-An image can be opened in read only or read&write modes.
-Images have to be recorded to SD card prior of use.
+A photo can be opened in read-only or read&write modes.
+Photos have to be recorded to an SD card before use.

-The microcontroller requires 5V power supply to work on 20Mhz, so it will be the main voltage for this module.
-A buffer chip TXB0104 will be used to communicate with the SD card (which requires 3.3V).
+The microcontroller requires a 5V power supply to work on 20Mhz, so that it will be this module’s primary voltage.
+A buffer chip TXB0104 will communicate with the SD card (which requires 3.3V).

-LCD display will be connected with 4-bit bus.
+The LCD will be connected to the 4-bit bus.

-There is no intention to use real floppy-drive in the replica.
-Instead of it 840K floppy drive in slot 5 will be emulated with STM32L152 microcontroller.
+There is no intention to use a real floppy drive in the replica.
+Instead, the 840K floppy drive in slot 5 will be emulated with an STM32L152 microcontroller.

-The reason of using STM32 microcontroller instead of ATMega is its ability to support DMA exchange and has more 1.5 times higher working frequency.
-It is important for 840K floppy-drive emulation because it requires twice higher exchange speed than 140K floppy-drive.
+The reason for using the STM32 microcontroller instead of ATMega is its ability to support DMA exchange and has more than 1.5 times higher working frequency.
+It is essential for 840K floppy-drive emulation because it requires twice higher exchange speed than 140K.
 The prices for both microcontrollers are almost the same.

-For sure, it would be better to use the same microcontrollers in the project, but 140K device has been already done by me and I don’t see any point to rewrite it for STM32 at this stage.
-May be it will be done in one of the following revisions.
+Using the same microcontrollers in the project would be better, but I have already created the 140K device, and I don’t see any point in rewriting it for STM32 at this stage.
+Maybe it will be done in one of the following revisions.

 The floppy drive can be switched off.
-LCD alphanumeric 20×4 display will be used to choose a disk image from SD card with FAT32 file system.
-It will emulate a floppy-disk drive using the image.
+LCD alphanumeric 20×4 display will be used to choose a disk image from an SD card with the FAT32 file system.
+It will emulate a floppy disk drive using the image.
 It will be possible to write and read from the image.
 Disk image format needs to be 2,020 Kbytes .aim format.
-An image can be opened in read only or read&write modes.
-Images have to be recorded to SD card prior of use.
+A picture can be opened in read-only or read&write modes.
+Images have to be recorded to an SD card before use.

-3.3V power supply will be used for the module.
-A buffer chip will be used to communicate with 5V LCD display.
+A 3.3V power supply will be used for the module.
+A buffer chip will be used to communicate with a 5V LCD.

-Each floppy drive will be independent from each other and have its own SD card slot and control.p>
+Each floppy drive will be independent of each others and have its own SD card slot and control.p>

 The SPI will be built on CPLD Altera MAX I.

 It will be possible to connect extension boards to the computer.
 The original socket for extension boards will be used.
-Any original board can be connected to it and will be recognized in slot 6 or turned off by a toggle switch.
-This slot can be used, for instance, to connect an original floppy-drive controller to copy real disks to SD-card.
+Any original board can be connected to it and recognized in slot 6 or turned off by a toggle switch.
+This slot can be used, for instance, to connect an original floppy-drive controller to copy actual disks to an SD card.

 Enclosure and PCB.

-2-layers PCB will be used with extensive use of SMD components.
-LCD displays and controls will be allocated on top of the main board.
-The most of the computer will be in FPGA chip Altera Cyclone II EP2C5T208.
-To save FPGA pins multiplexers for keyboards, floppy-drives, video outputs etc. Will be used.
-For signals that don’t require high speed responses (switches, indicators etc.), I2C port extender will be used.
+A 2-layer PCB will be used with extensive use of SMD components.
+LCDs and controls will be allocated on top of the main board.
+Most of the computers will be in FPGA chip Altera Cyclone II EP2C5T208.
+To save FPGA pins multiplexers for keyboards, floppy drives, video outputs etc. It will be used.
+For signals that don’t require high-speed responses (switches, indicators etc.), an I2C port extender will be used.

 Kits for DIY will be designed if enough interest exists.

-In the next posts I’ll describe what has been already done and give some examples from the project.
+In the following posts, I’ll describe what has already been done and give some examples from the project.
 Please, subscribe and leave your comments.
-See ya!
+See you!